People ask us many questions about tattoos each week. The most popular question is nice and simple: “will it hurt?”

 Getting your tattoo license is one thing if you want to become a tattoo artist, but the reality is that you also need to learn how to tattoo living flesh BEFORE you get a client in the chair.
 Even if you have friends who are willing to let you “practice” on them, you should have already tattooed lots of practice skin, and then yourself, before putting them through some of your early work.

-All of us that are passionate about tattooing for beginners want to know how to tattoo fast and easy.
+All of us that are passionate about tattooing and wanted to learn the “fast and easy way.”

 But the reality is that this is more than just a way to put some symbols on your body.
 Tattoos have a great meaning, and they allow you to express yourself.
 They are a whole lot of fun to have, although getting a tattoo is a process that does tend to imply quite a bit of pain.